Online proctored exams

 - If you are wearing long sleeves, you are asked to roll up your sleeves to show that there is no writing on your arms.

 - Watches must be removed and placed out of sight/reach during the exam.

 - If you are wearing a tie, you are asked to lift the tie to show the Proctor that nothing is hidden under the tie.

 - If you have long hair that covers your ears, you are asked to pull your hair back to show the Proctor that there is nothing attached to your ear.

 - You may not receive any assistance from other individuals while taking the exam and you may not allow the computer screen which presents the exam questions to be seen by other individuals.

-- During the exam session you are not allowed to use exam-specific materials and are not permitted to use scratch paper, erasable whiteboards, or any other physical writing objects such as a pen, marker, or pencil.
+- You are not allowed to use exam-specific materials and are not permitted to use scratch paper, erasable whiteboards, or any other writing object during the exam.
+You are also not permitted to use any writing instruments, such as a pen, marker, or pencil, during exam delivery.

 - If a third party enters the room during the testing process, your exam will be terminated.

 - The proctor cannot answer questions related to exam content.